dhis2designlab/guides/pages/react.md

 ```

 ## Hooks
-`useState` and `useEffect` are examples of React [*Hooks*](https://reactjs.org/docs/hooks-intro.html).
+`useState` and `useEffect` are examples of React [*Hooks*][hooks].
 You can create your own hooks.
 This allows you to write reusable logic and to have seperation between presentational components and logic.

 ```js{16}
 // useUserData.js